- Data Cleansing

 Matching rules compare field values to determine if a record is sufficiently similar to an existing record to be considered a duplicate.

-For example, a matching rule can specify that a record is a duplicate if the email and phone values of two records match perfectly.-Sales Cloud: What Are Matching Rules?
+For example, a matching rule can specify that a record is a duplicate if the email and phone values of two records match exactly.-Sales Cloud: What Are Matching Rules?

 Duplicate rules work in conjunction with matching rules to prevent users from creating duplicate records.

-While matching rules determine if a record being created or updated is similar enough to be considered a duplicate of another, duplicate rules instruct Salesforce on what action to take when a duplicate is identified.
+While matching rules determine if a record being created or updated is similar enough to be considered a duplicate, duplicate rules instruct Salesforce on what action to take when a duplicate is identified.

 For example, duplicate rules can block users from saving a record identified as a potential duplicate, or simply notify the user with an alert while still allowing the record to be saved.-Sales Cloud: What Are Duplicate Rules?

-Matching rules and duplicate rules can be configured in Salesforce under [Setup] > [Data] > [Duplicate Management].
+Matching and duplicate rules can be configured in Salesforce via [Setup] > [Data] > [Duplicate Management].

-You can set field configurations for each object and define exact or fuzzy matching, allowing you to detect duplicates and consolidate data when creating or editing records based on your specific objectives.
+You can set field configurations for each object and define exact or fuzzy matching, allowing you to detect duplicates and consolidate data when creating or editing records based on your specific needs.

 For more details, please check the Salesforce Guidelines.

-If the standard features of your CRM or SFA have too many limitations to perform satisfactory consolidation, another method is to export the data from the target system and perform manual consolidation using spreadsheet software like Excel.
+If you find that standard CRM or SFA features are too limited to perform satisfactory consolidation, another method is to export the data from the target system and perform manual consolidation using spreadsheet software like Excel.

 | JIS Function | Converts half-width characters to full-width characters |